Goemon Ishikawa XIII: Animation

-The 2011 TV special Blood Seal - Eternal Mermaid marked the first appearance of Daisuke Namikawa as Goemon Ishikawa; Namikawa continues to voice Goemon.
+The 2011 TV special Blood Seal of the Eternal Mermaid marked the first appearance of Daisuke Namikawa as Goemon Ishikawa; Namikawa continues to voice Goemon.
 Inoue briefly returned to the role for the 2012 Lupin Family Lineup short original video animation, which reunited all surviving original Lupin III cast members.

 William Ross voiced Goemon in the 1979 Toho English dub of The Mystery of Mamo, where his name was changed to "Samurai".
 Ross founded Frontier Enterprises, the studio that produced this dub under his direction.
 Other voice actors include Steve Kramer (1992-3, Streamline), Mark Franklin (1995, AnimEigo).
 Ardwight Chamberlain (1995, Streamline), Garrick Hagon (1996, Manga UK), and Michael Gregory (2000, Animaze/Manga).
 Mike McFarland voiced the character for Funimation Entertainment's dubs of several TV specials and theatrical films between 2002 and 2005, and their 2013 dub of The Woman Called Fujiko Mine.

 Lex Lang voiced Goemon in the Phuuz dub for Pioneer/Geneon's release of the second anime between 2003 and 2006.
-The Discotek Media dub for Lupin the 3rd Part IV, which largely reunited the Part 2 dub cast, saw the return of Lang as Goemon; he continues to regularly voice the character in dubs of movies and television shows.
+The Discotek Media dub for Part IV, which largely reunited the Part 2 dub cast, saw the return of Lang as Goemon; he continues to regularly voice the character in dubs of movies and television shows.
 Lang also voices Goemon in the Bang Zoom!
 Entertainment dub for spinoff movie Goemon's Blood Spray, which features a different cast for the rest of the main roles.